vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   per day on these days, but I will not be *trying* to spend time at work on these days.

+* I aim to follow these *absolute minimum* weekly targets:

+  * At least 6 hours on weeks that I have not marked any day off

+  * At least 4 hours on weeks that I have marked one day off

+  * At least 2 hours on weeks that I have marked two days off

+* I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be true:

-* Overall I will aim to have a total within the week of at least 9 hours of work, *except* in these two cases:
+  * At least 9 hours in the week

-  * I had to deal with some time-sensitive stuff (such as taxes, health stuff, time-sensitive deadlines for personal projects).
-In such cases, my personal projects time (outside of any time-sensitive deadlines) should also be less than 2 hours in that week.

-  * I have explicitly marked a day off in the calendar, *and* my moving average over this week and the past two weeks is in excess of 11 hours.

-* I'll also aim for my weekly average to be at least 10.5 hours for each completed month.
+  * At least 11 hours averaging over the week and the two previous weeks (i.e., a 3-week moving average)

+* I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true:

+  * At most 14 hours in the week

+  * At most 12 hours averaging over the week and the two previous weeks (i.e., a 3-week moving average)

 While the above describe the minimum targets, I might spend more time in a give week either due to time-sensitive stuff at work or if it